Page Curve of Effective Hawking Radiation

 \subsection{Double Holography}

 To calculate the bulk entanglement entropy in JT gravity, the authors of \cite{1908.10996,1911.03402} introduced a $3\rm d$ spacetime that is holographically dual to the $2\rm d$ matter CFTs and the baths, i.e. the double holographic duality.
 The $3\rm d$ double holographic bulk metric is locally an $\rm AdS_3$ spacetime with a boundary on which the $2\rm d$ theory is living.
-This is similar to the Randall-Sundrum model, where the boundary is called the Planck brane \cite{9905221,9906064,0011156}.
+This is similar to the RS model, where the boundary is called the Planck brane \cite{9905221,9906064,0011156}.

+Extending the RS brane scenario to a higher dimensional thermofield double state has been discussed pioneeringly in \cite{1911.09666,2006.02438}.
+Later on in \cite{2006.04851}, the intrinsic curvature term of the branes is added in the action that combines the features of both the RS brane scenario and the DGP gravity \cite{0005016}.

-Extending this idea to a higher dimensional thermofield double state as discussed in \cite{2006.04851}, there are three perspectives to describe the system.
-In the \textit{boundary perspective}, a pair of $(d+1)$-dimensional CFTs live on a region $[0,L]$ with a $d$-dimension CFT living on its boundary at $x=0$ indicated by the green square dots as shown in Fig.\ref{Three-Perspectives}(a). where $x=b_{L,R}$ is the cutoff and the other boundary is at $x=L$.
-The effective Hawking radiation region is $[b_L,L] \cup [b_R, L]$.
+As shown in \cite{2006.02438}, there are three equivalent perspectives to describe the system.
+In the \textit{boundary perspective}, a pair of $(d+1)$-dimensional CFTs live on a region $[0,x_{L,R}]$ with a $d$-dimension CFT living on its boundary at $x=0$ indicated by the green square dots as shown in Fig.\ref{Three-Perspectives}(a), where $x=b_{L,R}$ is the cutoff and the other boundary is at $x=x_{L,R}$.
+The effective Hawking radiation region is $[b_L,x_L] \cup [b_R, x_R]$.

 The \textit{brane perspective} can be realized by using holographic correspondence to replace the $\rm CFT_{d}$ by a Planck brane on which an asymptotically $\rm AdS_{d+1}$ eternal black hole lives, as shown in Fig.\ref{Three-Perspectives}(b).
 We assign the radial direction of the eternal black hole as $z$ with the $\rm CFT_{d}$ sitting at $z=0$.
 The horizons of the eternal black hole are indicated by the two purple square dots.
 As argued in \cite{0011156,0105132,0109017,0106261,0112166,0201261,0207003,0608089,2006.02438}, the transparent boundary condition between the gravitational and the radiation regions imply that the stress tensor in $\rm CFT_{d}$ is not conserved and will generate an anomalous dimension, so that the dual graviton gets a mass.
 However, if the central charge of the $\rm CFT_{d}$ is large, the effect from the mass can be negligible.